 In a letter dated February 24, 2021, USACE confirmed the Pebble Partnership's RFA is "complete and meets the criteria for appeal."
 USACE has appointed a Review Officer to oversee the administrative appeal process.
 The appeal process will now move to consideration by USACE of the merits of the appeal.
 The appeal will be reviewed by USACE based on the administrative record and any clarifying information provided, and the Pebble Partnership will be provided with a written decision on the merits of the appeal at the conclusion of the process.
 The appeal is governed by the policies and procedures of USACE administrative appeal regulations.
-While federal guidelines suggest the appeal should conclude within 90 days, USACE has indicated the complexity of issues and volume of materials associated with Pebble's case means the review will likely take additional time.
+While Federal guidelines suggest that an appeal should be completed within a year, the Pebble appeal has now been active for approximately 18 months.
+An appeal conference was held in July 2022.
+The timing for the final decision on the appeal remains uncertain.